yoimichael/news_crawlers/README.md

 ## Spiders:
 ### FinanceSpider
-This crawler uses API enpoints implemented within Tencent New's auto-scroll feature in order to crawl and store all key information about news related to finance.
+This crawler uses API endpoints implemented within Tencent New's auto-scroll feature in order to crawl and store all key information about news related to finance.

 ## MySQL database schema
 Database name: news